gafrong/admin/docs/refactoring/user-routing-refactor.md

-# User Routing Refactoring Plan
+# User Routing Clean-up Plan

 ## Current Situation
-We have identified legacy code in our authentication flow that is no longer being executed due to earlier redirects.
-This code contains valuable information about expected routing behavior based on user states.
+Dead code in our authentication flow that is no longer being executed due to earlier redirects.
+This code contains valuable routing logic.

-## Proposed Solution
+## TODO
-We propose refactoring this code to improve maintainability and preserve the routing logic for potential future use.
-The recommended approach combines creating a separate function for routing logic and using a configuration object for route mapping.

 ## Implementation Plan